 The Pensioner is often attended, almost bodyguard-style, by admiring Middle-Aged Randos, perhaps their sons, and he actually exists in two versions: Happy and Bitter.
-The Happy version always has a twinkle in his eye, has supported the team through thick and thin, came here with his dad and now comes with his grandkids, and just loves this club; he probably wants his ashes scatted on the pitch.
-The Bitter Pensioner is usually a former Coach and would love to explain how today’s players are soft, overpaid wankers, and how money (and foreigners, if he’s been drinking) has ruined the sport.
+The Happy version always has a twinkle in his eye, has supported the team through thick and thin, came here with his dad and now comes with his grandkids, and just loves this club; he probably wants his ashes scattered on the pitch.
+The Bitter Pensioner is usually a former (or current) Coach and would love to explain how today’s players are soft, overpaid wankers, and how money (and foreigners, if he’s been drinking) has ruined the sport.

 Signature Phrase: “I was here the day …”

 The Mum is actually my favorite character to observe, for like the Pensioner, she exists in two forms, and I love watching to see which she is.
 Sweet Mum is there with a family, and whether she really gives a crap about the game or not is unclear and irrelevant; she is there because the family is there.
-She loves her kids, loves family time, and spends most of the game asking the kids if they’re having fun, pointing out the “cute” mascot/animal on the pitch that everyone else thinks is a fucking wanker, and keeping an eye on her husband, who without fail is either a 30Something With a Club Shirt On, a Brooder, or a uniquely unhappy Middle-Aged Rando.
+She loves her kids, loves family time, and spends most of the game asking the kids if they’re having fun, pointing out the “cute” mascot/animal on the pitch that all the adults think is a fucking wanker, and keeping an eye on her husband, who without fail is either a 30Something With a Club Shirt On, a Brooder, or a uniquely unhappy Middle-Aged Rando.